CALL / TEXT (800) 333-5736

-No you don’t need to live in Indiana to work with Loving Adoptions by Kirsh & Kirsh.
+No, you don’t need to live in Indiana to work with Loving Adoptions by Kirsh & Kirsh.

-The answer is no. Even if you have another child with whom DCS is involved, in almost every case, DCS will not be involved with the adoption of the newborn.
+No. Even if you have another child with whom DCS is involved, in almost every case, DCS will not be involved with the adoption of the newborn.

 Your friends are not going to raise the baby for you.
 Your friends will not be responsible for providing food and clothing and shelter and schooling and tutoring and all those things.

 With all due respect, you need to do what you believe is best for you and what is best for your baby regardless of what your friends may think.
 As a mother, your responsibility is to your baby – not to your friends.